movermeyer/beautiful-jekyll/aboutme.md

 ---

 My name is Michael Overmeyer.
 I am a software developer living in Cambridge, Ontario, Canada.
-I specialize in solving data problems for companies that are themselves doing interesting things.
+I specialize in solving problems for companies that are themselves doing interesting things with positive impact.

 I've been developing software professionally since 2010.
 Over that time, I've been blessed to work on many interesting projects such as: